State Tax Compliance

 • Pick FL over SD if you are leaving California or New York, relocating internationally, or want the §222.17 Declaration of Domicile audit defense

-Ready to escape state income tax?
+Ready to leave state income tax?
 If you prefer Florida over South Dakota, Your Tax Base provides Florida residential addresses with lease documentation, utility bills, §222.17 Declaration of Domicile filing support, and mail forwarding for expats and digital nomads.
 View pricing.
 Contact us today.

 For more tax strategies, see our Digital Nomad Tax Guide 2026, our Best States for Tax Domicile comparison, and our Florida Residency for Digital Nomads guide.
 For state-specific exit playbooks, see how to leave California residency and how to leave New York residency.